conradborchers/civis/outline.md

 Communication and society as a System?

 A2
-(Our) Perspectives on the pandemic - with Dr. Anna Wanka (Goethe University Frankfurt)
+(Our) Perspectives on the pandemic - with Anna Wanka (Goethe University Frankfurt)

 A3
 Obstacles and rhetoric foundations in communication